heronils/Code_Browser_49/README_EN.md

    The user scripts provide additional functionality such as folding and unfolding sections and commenting out parts of the code.
 It is not pretty looking code right now – I wrote the scripts a long time ago – but they work.
 A revision is in planning.

-## Shortcuts
+## Keyboard Shortcuts

-[If my user scripts and my user settings are installed](#installation), the Code Browser uses the following shortcuts.
-The abbreviations can be changed under `preferences.cbc` → *Key Mappings* → *(activated Key Mapping)*.
+[If my user scripts and my user settings are installed](#installation), the Code Browser uses the following keyboard shortcuts.
+The shortcuts can be changed under `preferences.cbc` → *Key Mappings* → *(activated Key Mapping)*.
 Those with the text `(user script)` behind them are defined by my user scripts and can be changed in the `user.cbc`.

 ### Basic
 * `Ctrl` + `z` and `Ctrl` + `y` – Undo and Redo